capagh/NetBSD10.1-B-W-Mac/README.md

 - A copy of NetBSD 10.1 on CD/DVD. (https://cdn.netbsd.org/pub/NetBSD/images/10.1/ titled “NetBSD-10.1-macppc.iso.”)
 (Alternately, skip the ISO and just install via FTP.)
 - The macOS X application “QuickFTP,” available free from the macOS app store.

 Note: I’ve not tried a SCSI disk on my Blue-and White.
 I suspect SCSI would wholly avoid the problems I encountered.
 Consider using blueSCSI or ZuluSCSI as finding a good SCSI drive is difficult these days.
+The blue-and-white doesn't have built-in SCSI so you'll need a PCI SCSI card, such as those from Adaptec, et al. Make sure it's a Mac-bootable (Mac firmware) SCSI card, as a PC SCSI card probably won't work.

 This install assumes the Mac has one hard disk.
 Be sure to back-up any important data before proceeding.